-A basement can even become flourishing vertical garden if plants are provided with enough light and nutrients.
-It’s important to note that these systems require a regiment of hand watering, or pumps to continuously provide water.
+Even a basement can become flourishing vertical garden if plants are provided with enough light and nutrients.
+Grow lights are essential in environments such as these.
+It’s also important to note that these systems require a regiment of hand watering, or pumps to continuously provide water.

 Because of the weight and water capture requirements of these systems, they are best suited for placement on or above concrete surfaces.

 Another option for small spaces with limited turf is the micro garden.
 These are small gardens that can be very productive with the use of simple containers.

 The benefits of mobility and storage allows you to plant early on and move plants outdoors as they grow.
 Or, you can use counter space to grow and harvest fresh herbs and spices.

 Weather sensitive plants can be moved indoors in cold winter weather and transported outside when spring returns.
 Micro gardening comes in many forms, like garden planters, hay bales, pallet planters, zeer pots, and more.

 This type of gardening requires a certain level of daily care and maintenance.
 Water is often provided by hand watering or drip lines.